tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 ### Challenge of Distributed Transactions

-1. **Partial Failure**: One service may fail when other succeed, leaving the system in inconsistent
+1. **Partial Failure**: One service may fail when other succeed, leaving the system in inconsistent state.
+2. **Data Consistency**: The final state must reflect the intended outcome, regardless of the individual failures.
+3. **Complex wor**